KouKejo/HeartRateDisease/readme.md

 From the data we have, we proccessed using Regression Tree.
 There are 2 reasons why we choose using Regression Tree.
 First, in `csv` data type already have the `target` part as references with other parameters, which will be easier to make classification based on existing data.
 In additional, because there is classification, the making of decision tree for determine the results of predictions that similar with the original data.

-In this Regression Tree, we used `round = 0.5` to get the best `accuracy` which is `0.78` with rounding.
+In this Regression Tree, we used `round = 0.5` to get the best `accuracy` which is `0.78` (rounded).
 Further explanation can be seen on [Testing Accuracy](https://github.com/nadyaalimin/HeartRateDisease/blob/master/TestingAccuracy/Accuracy-Comparasion.md)

 ![Regression Tree](https://github.com/nadyaalimin/HeartRateDisease/blob/master/HD_RT.png)<br>